Foundations of regular variation on topological spaces: Vague convergence

 The following result is an analogue of the Portmanteau theorem for vague convergence.
-Similar results for ideals on metric spaces obtained by excluding a point can be found in \cite{MR2271177} and \cite{hul:lin06}, and for ideals with a countable base on Polish spaces in \cite[Lemma~4.1]{kalle17}.
+Similar results for ideals on metric spaces obtained by excluding a point can be found in \cite{MR2271177} and \cite{hul:lin06}, and results for ideals with a countable base on Polish spaces are provided in \cite[Lemma~4.1]{kalle17}.